 Student's academic records are reviewed every semester by the Committee on Programs and Academic Standing in accordance with the academic standard defined in the Barnard College catalog.
 For the purposes of federal financial aid, students may not receive assistance for more than one semester while on academic probation and may not receive assistance if her cumulative grade point average is less than "C."

 All students who live on campus will have their financial aid based on a full resident budget.
-This includes a multiple room and the standard meal plan.
+This includes a multiple room and the standard meal plan for first year students and the quad meal plan for upperclass.
 Students who decide to live off-campus or commute from home will have their Barnard grant reduced by approximately $12,000 to reflect the costs of a commuter.
 The parent contribution will remain the same.
 It is the student's responsibility to notify Financial Aid when she decides not to reside on campus.
 A student who chooses to reside in a single room must cover the difference between the cost of a single and a double room from her own resources.

 Students who are not U.S. citizens or U.S. permanent residents are considered international students.
 Barnard College is able to award a small number of need-based scholarships for international students in each first-year entering class.
 Applicants who wish to be considered for aid must complete the College Scholarship Service (CSS) Profile Form.
 International students who did not apply for financial aid at the time of admission will not be eligible for financial assistance in future years at Barnard.
 Barnard will continue to aid renewal students who demonstrate need and were admitted as financial aid applicants.
 Refer to the application instructions for international students.

-An aid recipient whose withdrawal from the College is approved in writing before she leaves may be considered for financial aid as a renewal student if she meets the published deadline of April 23rd for submission of application materials.
+An aid recipient whose withdrawal from the College is approved in writing before she leaves may be considered for financial aid as a renewal student if she meets the published deadline of April 28th for submission of application materials.
 Students must be re-admitted by the Dean of Studies Office before their financial aid decision will be released.
-If a student receives credit toward her Barnard degree for courses taken while on a leave of absence, the number of semesters for which the student is eligible to apply to Barnard for aid will be reduced accordingly.
+If while on a leave of absence, a student matriculates and receives aid for courses at another institution, the number of semesters of Barnard grant aid will be reduced accordingly.
 A readmitted student will not be eligible for financial aid if she is in default on a Federal Perkins Loan or a Federal Direct Loan or if she owes a repayment on a Federal Pell Grant or a Federal Supplemental Educational Opportunity Grant.